ffund/run-my-experiment-on-geni-blog/2021-04-13-multicast-routing-with-pim.md

 ```
-sudo route add -net 10.10.0.0/16 gw 10.10.103.1
+sudo ip route add 10.10.0.0/16 via 10.10.103.1
-sudo route add -net 224.0.0.0 netmask 240.0.0.0 dev eth1
+sudo ip route add 224.0.0.0/4 dev eth1
 ```

 On hamlet and ophelia, run

 ```
-sudo route add -net 10.10.0.0/16 gw 10.10.104.1
+sudo ip route add 10.10.0.0/16 via 10.10.104.1
-sudo route add -net 224.0.0.0 netmask 240.0.0.0 dev eth1
+sudo ip route add 224.0.0.0/4 dev eth1
 ```
 ### Configure unicast routing

 Now we are ready to set up unicast routing on the routers.
+You will need to run these steps on **every** router: rp, cr1, cr2, fhr1, fhr2, lhr1, lhr2.

 PIM is protocol-independent, meaning that we could use any underlying unicast routing protocol - static routes, RIP, OSPF, etc. We will use OSPF.

 The virtual routers in our experiment run FRR, a software router that includes a shell interface similar to the Cisco IOS interface.
 Open the router configuration terminal with